-To prepare you for the discussion at the February 6 meeting, the rest of this memorandum summarizes how OCB staff proposes approaching the Assessment, including:
+To prepare you for the continued discussion at the March 5 meeting, the rest of this memorandum summarizes how OCB staff proposes approaching the Assessment, including adjustments made since the February Board meeting:

 - Action Elements.
-The suite or categories of individual actions, and the different combinations of actions, that would be most informative to evaluate at this stage in the process; - Analytical Approaches.
+The suite or categories of individual actions, and the interrelationships of those actions, that would be most informative to evaluate at this stage in the process; - Analytical Approaches.
 The analytical approaches that would be most helpful to evaluate the different social, environmental, economic, and other public interest considerations; - Key Assumptions.
 The key policy and technical assumptions that will guide the analysis; - Implementation and Governance.
 The approach for sequencing implementation, and recommending a governance structure for overseeing implementation and adaptive management decisions; and - Schedule.
 The schedule for Board updates and major decision points involving the Assessment.